I have owned cats for over 60 years. Between them and their vets, I have learned a great deal about how they tick.

-I have seen animals ranging from an angora cat to a yellow duckling.
+I have seen stray or abandoned animals ranging from an angora cat to a yellow duckling.
 I even saw a baby bunny that was obviously an Easter gift since it still had a ribbon on its neck.
 I was horrified to see these poor things.
-Many were skinny, dirty, obviously hungry and/or injured.
+Many were skinny, dirty, obviously hungry, and/or injured.
 I couldn't just stand there or walk by without doing something.
 But what should I do?
 I had no clue.
 I wasn't an animal program expert.
 I didn't know any of the available groups that could help.
 I certainly wasn't going to shell out my good money to feed them, was I?
 Well, actually, that was just what I thought I needed to do: shell out money to give them food.

 This scenario means animals could be abused by neighbors who don't want them around.
 It means the animals could be injured by traffic.
 They could freeze without proper shelter.
 They may grow weak and become the victim of other animals.
 They may be shunned by their own mates or families because they acquire a different smell from eating near humans.

 Yes because stray animals pick up diseases of all types.
-They get parasites like ticks, worms and fleas.
+They get parasites like ticks, worms, and fleas.
 They can contract rabies.
 They may have other diseases that can be transmitted to humans or to your own pets.
 You can pass diseases on to your pets if you touch a stray or something a stray has marked in some way (usually with their urine).
 Your pets might fight you, or each other, because they can smell a stray on your skin, clothing, or a bowl used to feed the stray.
-Believe me when I tell you that I often found it too hard to see an animal suffering and not want to help and my animals let me know all about my wrong ideas.
+Believe me when I tell you that I often found it too hard to see an animal suffering and not want to help, and my animals let me know all about my wrong ideas.
 (But I usually found some way to help anyway.)

 There are ways to help that won't cause problems depending upon the animal and your help.
 For instance, helping a stray cat might cause the cat to mark your doors (so they now smell of strong urine) in an attempt to keep other cats away.
 You can usually avoid this by feeding the cat far away from your door.
-Also, if you plan to feed the cat(s) on a regular basis you will need to do a few things to protect yourself and your family and, of course, the cat.
+Also, if you plan to feed the cat(s) on a regular basis, you will need to do a few things to protect yourself and your family and, of course, the cat.

 One step would be to use a humane trap for the cat so you can get the cat checked by a vet and treated for parasites, diseases and so on, as well as getting the cat fixed to avoid marking and mating issues (and more kitties).
 Also, create a shelter for the cat near where you feed it.
 A dog house will work, just as a styrofoam cooler that has a hole cut in one side will work.
 Put a rock or two on top to keep it from being blown away by the wind.
 Put hay, not blankets or any type of cloth, inside.
 Cloth will absorb water from the air and will freeze in the winter.
 If you wish to help a stray dog, the steps would basically be the same.

 Some animals, no matter how much you would like to help, would be better off left to fend for themselves.
 Squirrels, birds, wild dogs, and chipmunks are examples of animals you should leave alone.
 These animals are much more likely to have diseases or parasites that are dangerous to humans.
-Of course, specific wild animals like horses, crocodiles, lizards, snakes and turtles to name a few should definitely be left alone.
+Of course, specific wild animals like horses, crocodiles, lizards, snakes, and turtles to name a few should definitely be left alone.

 If the animal appears to be in distress, or is not local to the area, calling the animal control officer will be your best choice.
 They will know what to do for such animals.
 Calling animal control is especially important if the animal is threatening your family in any way.
 If you don't know the number, call 911.